 - Bodily Reaction.
 We’ve all taken steps to prevent a fall – throwing out your hands, reaching for a wall, or enlisting the assistance of a friend.
 Bodily reaction injuries occur when you try to avoid an injury but the strategy you use causes the injury.
 For example, if you trip over a wire and throw out your hands to break your fall, you’ve suffered a bodily reaction injury if you break your wrist.

 - Struck by Object.
-From items falling off shelves to reckless co-workers who throw or drop things in the workplace, being struck by an object is a common – and potentially dangerous – source of serious injuries, including concussions.
+From items falling off shelves to reckless coworkers who throw or drop things in the workplace, being struck by an object is a common – and potentially dangerous – source of serious injuries, including concussions.
 If you suffer any serious workplace injuries from falling objects, make sure to reach out to a Colorado attorney to help you navigate any Workers’ compensation insurance claims.

 - Struck Against Object.
 When employees fall into or are forced against objects, they can suffer serious injuries.
 For example, a warehouse worker might stumble into a refrigerator or tractor, leading to broken bones or head injuries.

 - Car Accidents.
 Many workers’ job duties include driving, and car accidents are a common source of workplace injuries.
 From whiplash to lacerations and broken bones, professional drivers such as truckers are especially vulnerable to these injuries when they work long hours, are poorly rested, or are under stress to travel quickly.
 Auto accidents at work can be a major source of serious injuries, including brain damage, head trauma, broken bones, concussions, lacerations and even loss of limbs or dismemberment.